compbiol/mgra/README.md

 Contacts
 --------
-You can send your feedback at Max Alekseyev maxal@gwu.edu
+You can send your feedback to Max Alekseyev maxal@gwu.edu

 You also can report bugs or suggest features using issue tracker at GitHub https://github.com/ablab/mgra/issues